Buying at Auction

 - Bid clearly - raise your arm and check that the auctioneer has seen you and acknowledged your bid

-- Bid quickly - with a packed saleroom and virtual bidders online, bids can increase quickly on attractive lots
+- Bid quickly - with a packed saleroom and bidders online, bids can increase quickly on attractive lots

 - Keep track of the price - bid prices will be displayed on a screen behind the auctioneer.